clintonium-119/gb-rp2350/README.md

 # Rom Loading Modes
 The emulator supports 3 different ways to load roms:
 * "SDCARD": Rom is loaded at runtime from the root of the sd card.
-In "SDCARD" mode the Rom may not fully fit on RAM, chunks of the ROM are cached and loaded as needed, you can control the size of this cache with by chaning "ROM_CACHE_SIZE", default = 10.
+In "SDCARD" mode the Rom may not fully fit on RAM, chunks of the ROM are cached and loaded as needed, you can control the size of this cache with by changing "ROM_CACHE_SIZE", default = 10.
 SDCARD mode may have some stutter for roms that switch between banks too often.
 * "FLASH": Rom is stored in the flash of the Pi Pico.
 The rom size is limited by the amount of flash available in the Pi Pico 2 (approx 3.5mb).
 * "PSRAM": Load rom from SDCARD into PSRAM if it is available (Pimoroni Pico Plus 2).